Face It, We've Got A Recession - July 29th, Hour 1

 I think they should all be home with their, unless you're going to a religious school.

-This is by the way, I have a deep respect and profound respect for many all other religions.
+By the way, I have a deep respect and profound respect for all of the religions.

 I mean, America was founded on Judeo-Christian principles.